Yubo: Safety

 In February 2021, Yubo launched pop-up alerts in an attempt to prevent inappropriate requests in private chat.
 When a user is about to share private information, such as their phone number or location, they receive a pop-up message warning them of the risks of sharing private information.

 In July 2021, Yubo was updated with the Muted Words feature.
-Users can choose any word, abbreviation or emoji that they find offensive to them and contents containing that information would be hidden from the user.
-Users are also able to choose from whom to mute the words – they can block from all users or just those who are not in their friends.
-Then the comments with these words will be automatically hidden from the user’s view.
+Users can choose any word, abbreviation, or emoji that they find offensive to them, and content containing that information would be hidden from the user.
+Users are also able to choose from whom to mute the words – they can block all users or just those who are not in their friends list.
+Then the comments with these words will be automatically hidden from the user's view.

-Between 2018 and 2023 there were twenty cases of child sexual abuse in Swedish courts where the perpetrator and the victim met through Yubo.
+Between 2018 and 2023, there were twenty cases of child sexual abuse in Swedish courts where the perpetrator and the victim met through Yubo.

+Uvalde shooting

+Salvador Rolando Ramos, the perpetrator of the 2022 Uvalde school shooting, was an active user of the Yubo app.
+During the months leading up to the massacre, fellow users reported Ramos's account dozens of times for behaviors that included bullying, hate speech, animal cruelty, sexual harassment, rape threats, death threats, and threats of gun violence.
+Despite the reports, no action was taken by the platform, and Ramos's account remained active.
+Yubo faced media criticism for its lack of action before the shooting and continued criticism when the company issued a message of condolence and stated it was investigating "an account that has since been banned from the platform."
+Media outlets later confirmed Ramos's profile remained publicly accessible up to four days after the attack.
+The profile wasn't fully removed from the platform until Yubo was contacted by journalists asking for comment.